Code-Institute-Submissions/ornao-radiationandyouportfolio1/README.md

 #### Logo
 - Logo acts as home button as linked to index.html.
-- Logo depicts radiation symbol which is very appropriate for this website.
+- Logo depicts radiation symbol which is very appropriate for this website and it further confirms this is a website is about radiation in a subtle way.
 - Logo:hover styles the radiation symbol with yellow circle background which is a well-known design and colour associated with radiation.
-This added design allow uses to know this is a clickable element.
+This added design allow users to know this is a clickable element.
+- User stories covered: 1,2

 <details open>
 <summary>Logo Screenshots</summary>